lavis-nlp/2026-aina-flow-transfer-al/README.md

-# FLC - FLow Classification
+# From One Network to Another

 This is the corresponding artifact to the paper `From One Network to Another: Transfer Active Learning for Domain Adaptation of Flow Classifiers` to `AINA 2026`.